ltalavera19/ltalavera19/itmo-356/Podcast Questions/pc-chapter-02.md

 Redhat, Horton Works are open source companies.

 * 19:35 What are the majority of OpenSource companies strategies to make money?

-T
-hey would just become acquired.
+They would just become acquired.

 * 22:40 What do companies need to figure out about Free and OpenSource?